 Pros and Cons of Playground Surfacing Materials: Engineered Wood Fibers, PIP Rubberized Surfacing, SofTile Interlocking Rubber Tiles

-Playground surfacing materials include engineered wood fibers, also know as wood chips, PIP rubberized surfacing, SofTile interlocking rubber tiles, playground sand, shredded rubber chips or nuggets.
-Pacific Play Systems offers a wide selection of both synthetic as well as natural playground surfacing products to its customers throughout southern California and beyond.
+Playground surfacing materials include engineered wood fibers, also known as wood chips, PIP rubberized surfacing, SofTile interlocking rubber tiles, playground sand, shredded rubber chips or nuggets.
+Pacific Play Systems offers a wide selection of both synthetic as well as natural playground surfacing products to its customers throughout Southern California and beyond.

 Our surfacing products have been specifically designed and tested to absorb the impact of a fall when children are playing.
 The American Society of Testing and Materials requires every elevated play structure to have protective surfacing.
 Playground ADA accessibility is also a key factor in selecting the appropriate playground surface.
-The most popular ADA accessible playground surfaces include poured in place (PIP) rubberized surfacing, interlocking rubber tiles and engineered wood fibers.
+The most popular ADA accessible playground surface materials include poured in place (PIP) rubberized surfacing, interlocking rubber tiles, and engineered wood fibers.

 Several factors influence whether interlocking tiles should be used or PIP.
 Generally speaking, PIP is a better choice for sites with irregular shapes or for installation over a compacted sub-base such as DG or gravel.
 Also, PIP is a better choice if free form sophisticated patterns and colors are desired.
 Tiles can also be installed over a compacted sub-base and can also accommodate irregular shapes, but some additional preparation may be required.
 Repairs are more difficult to do with PIP, as color match can be a challenge, unless if a contrasting color or pattern is used.
 Rubberized tiles on the other hand offer the peace of mind of knowing exactly how each and every tile is going to perform since they are manufactured in a controlled factory environment, offering ease of replacement should a few tiles become vandalized.
 Please feel free to contact us for more information.